 New York Law School’s academic centers, led by members of the faculty, continue to maximize the effectiveness of faculty research and scholarly endeavors, teaching, and activism, and to increase opportunities for students to engage in important policy issues.
-Eight academic centers, described below, play an integral role in the Harlan Scholars honors program.
+Six academic centers, described below, play an integral role in the Harlan Scholars honors program.

 Center for Business and Financial Law